New Yorkers celebrate Earth Day at 1 Hotel in Brooklyn Bridge Park

 "1 hotel was born to be sustainable so this is our day," Barry Sternlicht, the founder of Starwood Capital told PIX11, explaining why his new hotel in Brooklyn Bridge Park was hosting so many activities to celebrate the earth.

+Along with mindbodygreen's CEO and Co-founder, Jason Wachob, they presented sustainability focused panel discussions on activism, food and fashion and how we can work together for a more sustainable future.

-There was a display to fish for solutions to stop people from using plastic bottles:
+There was also a display to fish for solutions to stop people from using plastic bottles:

 "We're doing this to create awareness about wrong plastic, single use plastic," Nadine Overbeeke, a spokeswoman for Dopper, told PIX11.